T.C.C.P.

 T.C.C.P is the debut release by the Minneapolis punk band The Soviettes.
 It was released on Pop Riot Records, a Minneapolis label run by Max Peters.

 It's the only release by the Soviettes featuring Lane Pederson, of the Dillinger Four, on drums instead of Danny Henry.
-Razorcake magazine described the record as sweet, slashing and heavy and went onto say "The Soviettes stand out in a lineup against the waves of mediocre bands attempting the same".
+Razorcake magazine described the record as sweet, slashing and heavy, and said that "the Soviettes stand out in a lineup against the waves of mediocre bands attempting the same".